wp-plugins/read-a-poem-month-by-month/readme.txt

 == Description ==

+Read a Poem - Month by Month is a simple way to display fresh website content to site visitors every month.
+The plugin can be used for any post content, you aren't restricted to poems.

-Use this plugin to display content that changes every month.
-This plugin creates a 'poem' custom post type.
-Use a shortcode to display a poem on a page or to cycle through a series of posts to display a different poem each month.
+Add your poems to the Read a Poem post entry.
+Enter 12 poems and then assign them to a month.
+Add the shortcode to a page to display a different poem each month.

-* Use the shortcode [poem-current] to display the poem for the given month on a page
+* Use the shortcode [poem-current] to display a different poem each month
-* Use the shortcode [poem id=XXX] to display a poem in a pag.
+* Use the shortcode [poem id=XXX] to display a specific poem in a page/post.
 * Developers can add do_shortcode('[poem-current]') to their templates.

 If you like this plugin please rate it on WordPress.org